akeneo/pim-helpcenter/content/md/first-steps/manage-your-measurements.md

 ![List of measurement families](../img/Settings_Measurement_Families.png)

-You can use the label or the code to search your measurement families.
-You can also sort all the columns.
+Type in a family code or label in the search bar to find a measurement family.
+You can also sort measurement family information using the columns in the grid.

 # How to create a measurement family?